HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 5. Create another page to hold a cat library containing the same header and footer present on the global theme.

-7. Create a *Cats Library module* with the same look and feel of the *Team module* but this time instead of letting CMS Page Editors to input the information, make sure to fetch the data from [this endpoint][hcode-exercise-cats-lib].
+7. Create a *Cats Library module* with the same look and feel of the *Team module* but this time instead of letting CMS Page Editors to input the information, make sure to fetch the data from [this endpoint][code-exercise-cats-lib].
 Make sure the library module is added to the page and that the global theme links and menus contains a link to this newly crreated page.

 ### Home Page Elements